licg9999/review-of-state-management-in-react/05-summary-and-prospect/README.md

 Next, let me get into the question #2, _What does a better library of state management in React look like?_.
 Today, some libraries achieve predictable states changing at limited cost of only tracking multi-state changing logics but at high overall cost of development, other libraries achieve predictable states changing at limited cost of tracking both one-state changing logics and multi-state changing logics but can end up with acceptable overall cost.
 So, what if here comes a new library that achieves predictable states changing without tracking either one-state changing logics or multi-state changing logics?
 Then, that will be the better library that achieve more predictable state changing than ever.
 And, the question becomes, how to design a new library of that kind?

 Thinking of Redux, one-state changing logics are defined by reducers.
-Because each reducer is a pure function that processes one state to return a new state of the one without any side effects, what one state a reducer changes can be clearly understood by only reading the reducer's function declaration, which makes one-state changing in Redux predictable at no cost of tracking any state-changing logics.
+Because each reducer is a pure function that processes one state to return a new state of the one without any side effects, what one state a reducer changes can be clearly understood by only reading the reducer's function declaration, which makes one-state changing in Redux predictable without tracking logics in any function bodies.
 So, what if, in the new library, both one-state changing logics and multi-state changing logics can be defined by reducers?
-Then, both one-state changing and multi-state changing become predictable at no cost of tracking any state-changing logics.
+Then, both one-state changing and multi-state changing become predictable without tracking logics in any function bodies.
 Also, as multi-state changing logics don't have to depend on one-state changing logics any more, high coupling between one-state changing and multi-state changing in Redux gets eliminated, which lowers overall cost of development.
 Reducers of that kind can be depicted as follows:

 ```ts
 type Reducer<TStates, TPayloads extends []> = (